ibs-lab/cedalion/README.md

 To test the [example notebooks](https://doc.ibs.tu-berlin.de/cedalion/doc/dev/examples.html) without installing Cedalion locally, you can also [run the notebooks on Google Colab](https://doc.ibs.tu-berlin.de/cedalion/doc/dev/getting_started/colab_setup.html).

 ## Versions
-The `main` branch acts as a relase branch, i.e. the latest commit there is the most current release.
+The `main` branch acts as a release branch, i.e. the latest commit there is the most current release.
 Development happens in the `dev` branch.
 Please refer to the [CHANGELOG](https://doc.ibs.tu-berlin.de/cedalion/doc/dev/CHANGELOG.html) for a release history and current differences between the `dev` and `main` branches.